jlink/how-to-specify-it/docs/README.md

 }
 ```

-> One may wonder whether it is best to parameterize this property on two different keys, or just on one: after all, for the type chosen, `key` and `otherKey` are equal in only around 3.3% of tests, so most test effort is devoted to checking that other keys than the one inserted are preserved.
-However, using the same key for `key` and `otherKey` would weaken the property drastically — for example, an implementation of insert that discarded the original tree entirely would still pass.
+> One may wonder whether it is best to parameterize this property on _two different_ keys, or just on one: after all, for the type chosen, `key` and `otherKey` are equal in only around 3.3% of tests, so most test effort is devoted to checking the __else__-branch in the property, namely that other keys than the one inserted are preserved.
+However, using the same key for `key` and `otherKey` would weaken the property drastically — for example, an implementation of `insert that discarded the original tree entirely would still pass.
 Moreover, nothing hinders us from defining and testing a specialized property:

 ```java
 @Property